Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Pondering: If we ask why didn’t God inspire copyists, then it will have to follow, why didn’t God inspire translators, why didn’t God inspire Bible scholars that author commentaries on the Bible, and so on?
 Suppose God’s initial purpose was to give us a fully inerrant, authoritative, authentic and accurate Word.
 Why not adequately protect the Scriptures in all facets of transmission from error: copy, translate, and interpret?
 If God did this, and people were moved along by the Holy Spirit, it would soon become noticeable that when people copy the texts, they would be unable to make an error or mistake or even willfully change something.

 Where would it stop?
 Would this being moved along by the Holy Spirit apply to anyone who decided to make themselves a copy, testing to see if they too would be inspired?
 In time, this would prove to be actual evidence for God.
 This would negate the reasons why God has allowed sin, human imperfection to enter into humanity in the first place, to teach them an object lesson, man cannot walk on his own without his Creator.
 God created perfect humans, giving them a perfect start, and through the abuse of free will, they rejected his sovereignty.
 He did not just keep creating perfect humans again and again, as though he got something wrong.
 God gave us his perfect Word and has again chosen to allow us to continue in our human imperfection, learning our object lesson.
-God has stepped into humanity many hundreds of times in the Bible record, maybe tens of thousands of times unbeknownst to us over the past 6,000+ years, to tweak things to get the desired outcome of his will and purposes.
-However, there is no aspect of life where his stepping in for any particular point was to be continuous until the return of the Son.
+God has stepped into humanity many hundreds of times in the Bible record, maybe tens of thousands of times unbeknownst to us over the past 6,000+ years to tweak things to get the desired outcome of his will and purposes.
+However, there is no aspect of life where his stepping in on any particular point was to be continuous until the return of the Son.
 Maybe God gave us a perfect copy of sixty-six books.
 Then like everything else, he placed the responsibility of copying, translating, and interpreting on us, just as he gave us the Great Commission of proclaiming that Word, explaining that Word, to make disciples. – Matthew 24:14;28-19-20; Acts 1:8.

-Reflecting: Some Bible critics seem, to begin with, the belief that if God inspired the originals and fully inerrant, the subsequent copies must continue to be inerrant for the inerrancy of the originals to have value.
+Reflecting: Some Bible critics seem, to begin with, the belief that if God inspired the originals and fully inerrant, the subsequent copies must continue to be inerrant in order for the inerrancy of the originals to have value.
 They seem to be asking, “If only the originals were inspired, and the copies were not inspired, and we do not have the originals, how are we to be certain of any passage in Scripture?”
 In other words, God would never allow the inspired, inerrant Word to suffer copying errors.
 Why would he perform the miracle of inspiring the message to be fully inerrant and not continue with the miracle of inspiring the copyists throughout the centuries to keep it inerrant?
-First, we must acknowledge that God has not given us the specifics of every decision he has made about humans.
+First, we must acknowledge that God has not given us the specifics of every decision he has made in reference to humans.
 If we begin asking, “Why did God not do this or do that,” where would it end?
 For example, why didn’t God just produce the books himself and miraculously deliver them to people as he gave the commandments to Moses?
 Why not use angelic messengers to pen the message or produce the message miraculously instead of using humans?
-God has chosen not to tell us why he did not move the copyists along by the Holy Spirit to have perfect copies, and it remains an unknown.
+God has chosen not to tell us why he did not move the copyists along with the Holy Spirit to have perfect copies, and it remains an unknown.
 However, I would note that if we can restore the text to its original wording through the art and science of textual criticism, i.e., to an exact representation thereof, we have, in essence, the originals.
 This is the preservation of Scripture through the restoration of Scripture.

 Yes, it would be the most significant discovery of all time if we found the original five books penned by Moses himself, Genesis through Deuteronomy, or the original Gospels of Matthew, Mark, Luke, and John.
 However, first, there would be no way of establishing that they were the originals.
 Second, we do not need the originals.
 Third, we do not need those original documents.
 What is so important about the documents?
 It is the content on the original documents that we are after.
-And truly, miraculously, we have more copies than needed to do just that.
+And truly miraculously, we have more copies than needed to do just that.
 We do not need miraculous preservation because we have miraculous restoration.
-We now know beyond a reasonable doubt that the Hebrew Old Testament and the Greek New Testament critical texts are a 99% reflection of the content in those ancient original manuscripts.
+We now know beyond a reasonable doubt that the Hebrew Old Testament and the Greek New Testament critical texts are a 99% reflection of the content that was in those ancient original manuscripts.

 How did God inspire the Bible Authors?
 How Were They Moved Along by the Holy Spirit?
 How Did Jesus Bring Remembrance to the Apostles?